 One of the most common uses of congee is serving it to sick people because of several reasons.
 We consider congee as a light dish which is easier to digest than solid food.
 Besides, we eat congee with a lot of herbs which have soothing and healing properties.
 Lastly, rice porridge is a hot dish, so it helps to warm up the body and improve blood circulation.

 There are quite many types of rice porridge in Vietnam.
 When you change the protein or the cooking liquid, you basically make a new rice porridge dish.
 When I was a kid, I loved eating either pork rib congee (chao suon) or clam congee (chao trai) as an afternoon snack.
 I remember my watering-mouth just wanted to dig right in the bowl of hearty and creamy congee while my head was screaming: eat slowly or you will burn your mouth!
-Other popular types of congee in Vietnam are chicken congee, eel congee, fish congee and lobster congee.
+Other popular types of congee in Vietnam are chicken congee, ground pork congee, eel congee, fish congee and lobster congee.

 The basics of cooking Vietnamese congee

 Making congee is quite simple and straightforward.
 You just throw ingredients into a pot and cook until the rice softens and creates thick and creamy porridge.
 It’s definitely simple, but you will be surprised that you can prepare it in so many ways.

 The main components of a rice porridge dish are:

 - Liquid: it can be plain water or broth.